 - Custom browser interactions created via the SPA API

 BrowserInteraction event.
 If one or more AJAX requests are part of an interaction, then associated

 AjaxRequest events are also created.
-These events and their attributes can be queried in New Relic Insights.
+These events and their attributes can be queried in the query builder.